Octopussy: Release and reception

 Octopussy was the first Bond film released by Metro-Goldwyn-Mayer, which had absorbed United Artists, the previous distributor of Eon Bond films.
-Octopussy premiered at the Odeon Leicester Square on 6 June 1983, with Prince Charles and Diana, Princess of Wales in attendance.
+Octopussy premiered at the Odeon Leicester Square on 6 June 1983, with the Prince and Princess of Wales in attendance.
 The film earned slightly less than For Your Eyes Only, but still grossed $187.5 million, with $67.8 million in the United States and Canada.
 In the United Kingdom, the film grossed £8.3 million ($14.9 million).
 Other large international grosses include $15.7 million in Germany, $15.1 million in Japan and $9.1 million in France.
 The film also performed better than Never Say Never Again, the non-Eon Bond remake of Thunderball which was released a few months later and grossed $55 million in the United States and Canada.
 At the 11th Saturn Awards, Maud Adams was nominated for Best Supporting Actress.
 The film won the Golden Reel Award for Best Sound Editing.
 In Germany, it won the Golden Screen Award for selling over 3 million tickets.